JacksonHau/COMP3016CW1/README.md

 # COMP3016CW1
 ## Overview
-Top-Down Zombies is a 2D survival shooter built in C++ using SDL3 for the Immersive Game Technologies (COMP3016) module.
-The player must survive against endless waves of zombies, using multiple weapons and pickups while managing ammo and health.
+Night of the ZOMBREAK 2D is a 2D survival shooter built in C++ using SDL3 for the Immersive Game Technologies (COMP3016) module.
+Similar to my game I made for COMP2007, the player must survive against endless waves of zombies, using multiple weapons and pickups while managing ammo and health.
 This project demonstrates OOP design, file-based asset loading, AI-driven enemy steering, and exception handling in an unmanaged environment.

 ## Gameplay Description
 - **Objective**: Survive as long as possible against waves of zombies.